 I’m interested in what I call “modular content” – films that can be purposed in many ways.
 For example, this could be short form stories that can be plugged into websites, airline in-flight entertainment and social media - that can also be woven together with other stories to make longer form pieces for broadcast distribution.
 The idea is that the shorter stories can be used to build an audience for a future long-form version.
 Being able to be flexible in your formatting of the content is crucial, especially when working for in the digital world.

-We are very lucky to have Brian as our filmmaking mentor for our Travel Film Scholarship program.
 Brian has spent the past 20 years working in documentary, TV and corporate film production.
 Having shot a number of short films and documentaries over the years, Brian also worked for ABC's pioneering digital film channel "Fly TV" and has been a lecturer for 6 years at one of Australia's premier TV and video production training schools, Metro Screen.
 He's also a keen photographer.

 Follow Jigar's journey to India as he's mentored by professional filmmaker Brian Rapsey, and connects with the people of Kerala.